ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/7-dynamodb-get-delete.md

 ### Get A Single Project

-Open up our **projects-show** lambda function and add the following to so that we can work with the AWS SDK.
+Open up our **projects-show** lambda function and add the following to it so that we can work with the AWS SDK.

 ```js
 const AWS = require('aws-sdk');